LukV/cji-poc/README.md

 ## Features

-- Load data from a CSV file
+- Extract data from a triple store
+- _Aggregate_ - Merge multiple CSV files into one
+- _Consolidate_ Transform data:
     - Filter data based on UDB location type
     - Group data by ID
-- Perform advanced cleanup on strings
+    - Perform cleanup on strings
     - Fill empty location types
     - Remove quarantined records based on a list in `to_remove.txt`
     - Deduplicate data
-- Save processed data to a new CSV file
+- Load processed data to a CSV file
-- Merge multiple CSV files into one